DavideRossi1/AdvancedHPC-Project/Jacobi-OneSide/README.md

 Since at each iteration each point is updated independently on the others (we only need their old value, which is constant during the update), this algorithm clearly opens the door to parallelization: each process can be assigned a subgrid of the domain, and the communication between processes is only needed at the boundaries of the subgrids.

-In this assignment, we will consider the domain to be distributed by rows among multiple MPI processes, hence each process will have a subgrid with a fixed number of rows of the entire grid (equal to the number of rows of the entire grid divided by the number of processes), and **two more rows**, needed to perform the update, open for the other processes to access and update them through the use of two `MPI_Win` objects.
+In this assignment, we will consider the domain to be distributed by rows among multiple MPI processes, hence each process will have a subgrid with a fixed number of rows of the entire grid (equal to the total number of rows divided by the number of processes), and **two more rows**, needed to perform the update, open for the other processes to access and update them through the use of two `MPI_Win` objects.
 Since in general the number of rows of the grid is not divisible by the number of processes, some processes will actually have one more row than the others.

 For example, if `dim`$=9$ and `NPEs`$=3$, we have the situation showed in the following picture:

 ![sendrecgraph](imgs/sendrecgraph.png)

-The idea to compute the solution is the following: each process has two submatrices with `myWorkSize` rows, and 2 more rows to perform the update.
-Each process only initializes and updates its submatrices, and then puts the updated rows inside the neighbor processes' windows.
+The idea to compute the solution is the following: each process has two submatrices with `myWorkSize = 9/3 + 0 = 3` rows, and 2 more rows to perform the update.
+Each process only initializes and updates one submatrix and then puts its first and last row inside the neighbor processes' windows.
 More precisely, each process first initializes its own submatrices and its extra rows, and then continuously:

-- updates the internal points of one of the two submatrices using the values from the other one:
+- updates the values of the internal points of one submatrix (hence excluding its first and last row and the first and last column) using the values from the other one:

   ![update](imgs/update.png)

-- updates the first and last row of the submatrix, using the extra rows:
+- updates the first and last row of the same submatrix, using the other one and the extra rows:

   ![updatebound](imgs/updatebound.png)

-- puts the first row of the submatrix inside the upper process' second window and the last row of the submatrix inside the lower process' first one.
-First and last process only put a single row, since the other one is a fixed boundary condition:
+- puts the first row of the submatrix inside the upper process' second window and the last row of the submatrix inside the lower process' first one (first and last process only put a single row, since the other one is a fixed boundary condition):

   ![put](imgs/put.png)